 The Missing Piece: How Test Procedures Enable Market Transformation

 On Wednesday, August 24, Rebecca Hovey will discuss Cadeo’s work with the Northwest Energy Efficiency Alliance (NEEA).
-We’re helping NEEA understand and refine product test procedures to ensure efficiency gains are given the credit they deserve and to support regional and national market transformation efforts.
+We’re helping NEEA understand and refine product test procedures to ensure efficiency gains are given the credit they deserve.
+As well as supporting regional and national market transformation efforts.
 To illustrate this work, Rebecca will present lessons learned from updating a test procedure behind efficiency ratings for natural gas rooftop units (RTUs).
 RTUs are a ubiquitous heating source for commercial buildings and a crucial piece to reducing natural gas consumption.
 Accurate efficiency ratings that reflect real-world performance will help guide decision makers toward sustainable choices.
-Improvements to the test procedure improve market confidence—in the case of RTUs, it could also save six quads of energy!
+Improvements to the test procedure improve market confidence.
+In the case of RTUs, it could also save six quads of energy!

 Shell Upgrades: A Key Step for Deep Retrofits

 On Thursday, August 25, Dulane Moran will present results from market research into the barriers and opportunities to promote commercial window attachments as part of building upgrade and maintenance decisions.
-As cities and states use benchmarking and building performance standards to encourage improvements in energy use intensity, programs will increasingly need to focus on deep retrofits of existing buildings—integrating shell and mechanical upgrades rather than relying on lighting to achieve savings goals.
-Our research informed NEEA’s programmatic strategy by mapping the roles and concerns of key decision makers and identifying opportunities to overcome the substantial barriers to whole building approaches for commercial building upgrades.
+Cities and states use benchmarking and building performance standards to encourage improvements in energy use intensity.
+Therefore, programs will increasingly need to focus on deep retrofits of existing buildings—integrating shell and mechanical upgrades rather than relying on lighting to achieve savings goals.
+Our research informed NEEA’s programmatic strategy by mapping the roles and concerns of key decision makers.
+Additionally, it identifies opportunities to overcome the substantial barriers to whole building approaches for commercial building upgrades.

 Is There Gold in Them Thar’ Hills?
 Mining Public Records for Commercial HVAC Details